-This is a crochet straw beach bag (drawstring type) I designed and made with raffia yarn recently.
-The raffia yarn is thin and flat like plastic strips, softer than raffia twine.
-It is easy to crochet and the result is surprisingly soft and gentle to touch.
+This is a drawstring crochet straw beach bag I designed and made with raffia yarn recently.
+The raffia yarn is thin and flat plastic-like strips, softer than jute and hemp twine.
+It is easy to crochet, and the result is surprisingly soft and gentle to touch.

 This shoulder beach bag is made by a double layer crochet technique.
 The 1st layer is single crochet (back loops only) from bottom to top, then you work upside down for the second layer, just slip stitch on the front loops for each and every stitch.
 As simple as that!

 Remember to crochet 12 holes for the eyelets.
 Used a long fat white elastic band ( I bought it from hair accessories shop) and sew a fabric to the ends as the ribbon ties.
 The elastic drawstring closure in this beach bag is superbly convenient, now you don’t have to pull-to-tie and untie-to-release the opening when taking things in and out.
 Didn’t summer supposed to be easy and relax?